nilern/kauno/design.md

 ## Parameterized Types

-A parameterized type (= type constructor) is a template to concrete types.
+A parameterized type (= type constructor) is a memoized template to concrete types.

-Its constructor is a multimethod with a single method templated with the type constructor parameters.
+Its constructor is a memoized template from the the type constructor parameters to constructor functions of concrete types.

 Field accessors for parameterized types are normal acessors; the accessee is of an instantiated type and that type contains the specialized `Field`s.